automerge/automerge-classic/README.md

 with the same actor ID.
 Even if you have two different processes running on the same machine, they must have distinct actor IDs.
 Unless you know what you are doing, it is recommended that you stick with the default, and let `actorId` be auto-generated.

+`Automerge.from(initialState)` creates a new Automerge document and populates it with the contents of the object `initialState`.

 `Automerge.save(doc)` serializes the state of Automerge document `doc` to a string, which you can write to disk.
 The string contains an encoding of the full change history of the document